krmbzds/stars/README.md

 ## HTML

+- [akalenuk/wordsandbuttons](https://github.com/akalenuk/wordsandbuttons) - A growing collection of interactive tutorials, demos, and quizzes about maths, algorithms, and programming.
 - [system-fonts/modern-font-stacks](https://github.com/system-fonts/modern-font-stacks) - System font stack CSS organized by typeface classification for every modern operating system
 - [nicoburns/blessed-rs](https://github.com/nicoburns/blessed-rs) - A community guide to the Rust ecosystem
 - [DartLazer/WhoIsHomeUI](https://github.com/DartLazer/WhoIsHomeUI) - A webapp that scans your network and allows you to track hosts, give email updates and possibly more!